 The assets are reviewed for indications of possible impairment at every reporting date.
 For this purpose, the current carrying amount is offset against the recoverable amount pursuant to IAS 36.
 Therefore, the recoverable amount is the higher of the fair value less costs to sell and the value in use.
 If the recoverable amount is less than the carrying amount, an impairment has to be recognised.
 Insofar as the asset generates cash inflows that are largely independent of the cash inflows of other assets, the impairment test is performed on the basis of the individual asset.
 Otherwise, the impairment test is performed for the cash-generating unit the asset belongs to.
 IAS 36 defines a cash-generating unit as the smallest identifiable group of assets generating cash inflows that are largely independent from the cash inflows of other assets or groups of assets.
-Impairment or reversal of impairment, if any, is reported under the item "Other operating income" only to the extent that it reverses a revaluation decrease of the same asset previously recognized as an expense or under the item "other operating expenses" only to the extent if eceeds existing credit balance in the revaluation reserve in equity.
+Impairment or reversal of impairment, if any, is reported under the item "Other result".
 If the reasons for the impairment cease to exist, the previously recognised impairment is reversed.
+The reversal is limited in that the asset's carrying amount is not permitted to exceed the amount that would have been reported after depreciation if no impairment loss had been recorded for the asset in previous years